Nishi HarimaList of winter outing spots

 - Opening period

-February 11 to March 21, 2022
+February 11, 2022 – March 21, 2022

 Opening hours

-9:00 AM - 5:00 PM ※Closed at 5:00 PM - Closed days
+9:00 AM – 5:00 PM ※ Closes at 5:00 PM - Closed on

-- Other than the above seasons
+- Other than the seasons mentioned above

 Ayabeyama Plum Grove

-Yumenoi and Shiota Hot SpringsHimeji City
+Yumenoi Shiota OnsenHimeji City

-Shiota Onsen is a historic hot spring known as the "inner retreat of Harima."
-It is a popular hot spring resort known for its high-quality water and abundant supply.
-Located along the Yumesaki River, surrounded by abundant nature, Satoyu Hitotoki Yumenoi is a hot spring inn popular with families, couples, and people of all ages.
+Shiota Onsen, often called the "inner sanctuary of Harima," is a historic hot spring resort popular for its high-quality water and abundant supply.
+Located along the lush Yumemae River, "Satoyu Hitotoki Yumenoi" is a popular hot spring inn enjoyed by people of all ages, including families and couples.

 - location